SimplGy/jekyll-timeline/README.md

 ## Use Cases

-This isn't build to handle and correctly arrange overlapping timeframes, so it works best for use cases that are naturally non-overlapping, such as:
+This wasn't built to stagger overlapping timeframes, so it works best for use cases that are naturally non-overlapping, such as:

 * Places you and your family have lived
 * Heads of state like presidents and other world leaders